Skip to main content Skip to footer

 • in-person assessment days

 MMIs involve several short interviews with one or more interviewers at different stations.
-You might have 4 to 7 stations, spending 5 to 7 minutes at each one.
+You might have 4 to 7 stations, spending 5 to 7 minutes at each.

 Interview day

-Interviews can be nerve-wracking, but it's important to stay calm, speak clearly, and demonstrate that you're prepared.
+Interviews can be nerve-wracking, but stay calm, speak clearly, and demonstrate that you're prepared.
 First impressions matter, so take a deep breath and let your enthusiasm and personality shine through.

 During your interview, take a few seconds to think about your response before answering.
 If you’re unsure how to answer a question, don’t panic.
 Ask the interviewer to rephrase the question and answer as best you can.